COVID-19: Vaccine Program | TestingVisitor Guidelines | Information for Employees

 Our Work

-We will engage in the technical and adaptive work of implementing and sustaining systemic and institutional change in Institutions of Higher Education, Professional Organizations, and State Early Childhood Intervention Programs under Part C and Part B Section 619 of IDEA to advance equity and diversity within the socio-cultural, political, and economic environments in the U.S.
+We will engage in the technical and adaptive work of initiating, implementing and sustaining systemic and institutional change across Institutions of Higher Education, Professional Organizations, and State Early Intervention and Early Childhood Special Education Programs under IDEA to advance equity and diversity within statewide systems of early childhood intervention.